 When Reader and Acrobat are installed on the same machine, you can choose which viewer is the default for PDF files.
-In some cases, this choice is critical as Reader has a built in Protected Mode which is more secure.
-For security details, see the Application Security Guide.

 To select a default viewer, choose one of the following:

 Installer will decide which product will be the default: The installer decides which application should open PDFs based on the product to install and the values of IW_DEFAULT_VERB and LEAVE_PDFOWNERSHIP.
 In general, the install leans towards letting the more secure Reader be the default viewer unless a property or user choice overrides that decision.